ujjujdp/ML-Code-from-Scratch/README.md

 ## 2. Logistic Regression

 Implemented Logistic Regression from scratch using basic python libraries.Stochastic Gradient Descent was used to update the value of parameters.
-Applied Logistic Regression in Sentiment Analysis DataSet(Movie Reviews) which has 1000 samples and 2 class (500 samples from each class).
+Applied Logistic Regression in Sentiment Analysis DataSet(Movie Reviews) which has 1000 samples and 2 class (500 samples from each class.
 Used TF-IDF representation to convert the text data into feature vector.
 Then applied PCA to reduce the dimension to 20.

 **Result:** Achieved an accuracy of 62%.
 Plotted loss curves for different values of Batch_Size in Stochastic Gradient Descent, Learning Rate and Regularization Coefficient.